 How to Measure Your Pool for a Safety Cover

-The measurements are fairly straightforward for rectangular or oval pools.
-However, for pools with unique shapes and features, we use the A-B triangulation measuring method.
+Measurements are fairly straightforward for rectangular pools or pools with a 4'x8' end step section.
+However, for unique pools and features, we use the A-B triangulation measuring method.

-Inching Towards Success
+Inching Toward Success

 There you have it!
 Although this can be a time-consuming and somewhat painstaking task, measuring your pool correctly is the only way to confidently order a custom safety cover.
 With accurate measurements, you will have security, protection, and — most importantly — properly fitted cover for your pool!

 If you have any other questions about safety covers or the measurement process, call or stop by your local Leslie's.
 We're happy to help!